riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 We also decided to go deeper into the possible operations that could perform better exploiting the threads regardless of the multi-threading overhead.
 We tried so to produce big tensors of low rank, no contractions an no multiplications but only summations.
 We ended up discovering that with a rank 3 tensor with dimensions <400,400,400> summed for itself our multi-threaded version can gain up to 13 seconds with respect to the sequential version.

+An example of the tests we tried is here below:

 ```c++
 void test_great_matrix_low_rank_n_thread(){
     set_thread(threads);